opensciencegrid/xcache/explanation.md

 In order to make sure that StashCache jobs are only sent to those sites that can handle them, users are required to add a StashCache classad to their jobs: `+WantsStashCache = true`
 If that classad is not present, STASHCP will stop, return 1, and print out an error message.
 #### Information variables
 The information variables are shell arrays holding strings corresponding to the start and end times of downloads, as well as the file or folder name and the size.
 At the end of STASHCP, the information variables will be turned into strings and set as classads for the job.
-Right now, because
+Right now, because HTCondor limits classads to 1024 characters, the strings are truncated.

+If a directory is downloaded, the information variables will be updated as if the directory were a single unit.
+This improves legibility and reduces space requirements.
+If a user downloads a directory `mydir`, the information variable for filename will hold `mydir+`.
+If a user downloads `mydir/`, the information variable for filename will hold `mydir/+`.
 #### Argument processing

 ###Downloading